- The most common signs of separation anxiety are destruction in the home, excessive vocalization, and inappropriate elimination.

 Signs of Separation Anxiety

 Many dogs appear sad, or resigned, as they watch you grab your keys and head out the door.
 In fact, in a small U.K. study in 2013, researchers measured the levels of cortisol, a hormone associated with the stress response, in dogs left alone and found that over 80% of dogs showed some negative response when left by their owners.
 Most dogs simply cope when left alone; but a dog that’s truly grappling with separation anxiety will exhibit signs of real, genuine stress.
 Depending on your dog and the severity of their separation anxiety, their symptoms and behaviors could range from mild to extreme.
-Becca Wood, owner and trainer at Almost Heaven K9 Training in West Virginia, explains that mild examples of separation anxiety may include panting or whining, pacing, excessive licking, following their owners around, inability to settle in a crate, or barking, while more serious behaviors can include pawing or biting at the crate door (or causing destruction to their crate), chewing at window coverings or blinds, urinating or defecating, excessive drooling, house or furniture destruction, heavy breathing, and actual attempts to break out of the crate or house.
+Becca Wood, owner and trainer at Almost Heaven K9 Training in West Virginia, notes that mild examples of separation anxiety may include panting or whining, pacing, excessive licking, following their owners around, inability to settle in a crate, or barking, while more serious behaviors can include pawing or biting at the crate door (or causing destruction to their crate), chewing at window coverings or blinds, urinating or defecating, excessive drooling, house or furniture destruction, heavy breathing, and actual attempts to break out of the crate or house.

 In a well-known study he co-authored with Dr. Gerrard Flannagan, Dr. Dodman found that the most common behaviors related to separation anxiety were found to be destruction in the home (shown by 71% of dogs), excessive vocalization (in 61% of dogs), and inappropriate elimination (reported in 28% of subjects).